secretflow/scql/docs/reference/engine-config.rst

 .. _config_broker_server_options:

-BrokerServer configuration options
+SCQLBroker configuration options
 ==================================

-BrokerServer, like SCDB, uses yaml files to configure parameters, The majority of their configuration items are the same.
+SCQLBroker, like SCDB, uses yaml files to configure parameters, The majority of their configuration items are the same.

-Example for BrokerServer
+Example for SCQLBroker
 ------------------------

 .. code-block:: yaml